hannesweisbach/clang/README.md

 trap.
 Please note that, since Vptr TMR changes the layout of objects, it is not ABI-compatible with object code compiled without Vptr replication.

-To enable generation of TMR-protected Vptrs, the flag -fprotect-vptr has to be passed.
-To be compatible to a non-TMR-protected standard library, the flag -fno-std-protection can be used to disable generation of a replication Vptr for everyting in namespace ::std and below.
-Verbose output can be enabled with -fverbose-fault-tolerance.
-This lists all virtual classes for which Vptr replication is enabled and those for which it is disabled (if -fno-std-protection is used).
+To enable generation of TMR-protected Vptrs, the flag `-fprotect-vptr` has to be passed.
+To be compatible to a non-TMR-protected standard library, the flag `-fno-std-protection` can be used to disable generation of a replication Vptr for everyting in namespace ::std and below.
+Verbose output can be enabled with `-fverbose-fault-tolerance`.
+This lists all virtual classes for which Vptr replication is enabled and those for which it is disabled (if `-fno-std-protection` is used).

 To entirely protect an application, a standard library compiled with TMR-protected Vptrs has to be used. libcxx and libcxxabi have been used for